PBearson/ESP32_Secure_Key_Storage_Tutorial/README.md

 The bootloader will only perform the encryption operation once, so uploading another plaintext firmware will result in soft bricking the device, because the ESP32 will assume flash contents are encrypted and attempt to transparently "decrypt" this content before it reaches the processor.

-Let's try to upload the "hello_world" application again.
-Navigate to the "hello_world" project directory and run:
+Let's try to upload the "wifi_station" application again.
+Navigate to the "wifi_station" project directory and run:

 ```sh
 idf.py build flash monitor